kubevault/prometheus-exporter/docs/guides/platforms/external-vault.md

 NAME          STATUS    AGE
 demo-policy   Success   3s

-# To resolve the naming conflict, name of policy in Vault will follow this format: 'k8s.{spec.clusterName or -}.{spec.namespace}.{spec.name}'.
+# To resolve the naming conflict, name of policy in Vault will follow this format: 'k8s.{clusterName or -}.{metadata.namespace}.{metadata.name}'.
 For this case, it is 'k8s.-.demo.demo-policy'.
 $ vault policy list
 default
 k8s.-.demo.demo-policy